susgupta/css_flip_image/README.md

 Sushil G CSS Flip Portfolio Effect is an example showcasing **CSS animation properties**.
 No JavaScript is used.
 All the animation is **pure CSS**.

+**Update**
+I re-vamped this to use another CSS techniques to achieve another effect for the 'flip image' effect.

 ## Technologies Used

 - HTML